Innocent-zero/BYOP_proj/README.md

 # BRAIN TUMOR DETECTION
-My main project is divided mainly into 5 main regions:-
+My main project is divided mainly into 5 main regions
 # Data_description:-
-This section contains three jupyter files data_files which contains the list of all the data files. data_
+This section contains three jupyter files
+1) data_files which contains the list of all the data files.
+2)
 Model
 Results
 Features